[ Links to Web Pages on Paleobotany, Paleogeography, and Palynology ]

 Paleobiology project in whole plant reconstruction.
 As a classroom or laboratory practice drill in morphometrics and scaling, compare measurements on the figured specimens of Delnortea abbottiae, Evolsonia texana, and Zeilleropteris wattii, and co-occurring Taeniopteris sp., which are published in the literature cited above and listed in my article on the Biostratigraphy of a Permian Standard Section.
 Reconstruct whole organs that once grew the detached and shed foliar remains of these Permian seed plants.

-Students and the certain skeptic discussed in the first paragraph might find a news clip on this web site, titled, Late Triassic (Carnian) Cycadophyte Foliar Organs and Naming Detached Taeniopteroid Fossils, of possible interest, or may appreciate creative solutions to other long-standing problems in paleobiology by reading two papers, which are published by Christian Pott and coworkers (Pott and Axsmith 2015, Pott and Launis 2015).
+Students might find a news clip on this web site, titled, Late Triassic (Carnian) Cycadophyte Foliar Organs and Naming Detached Taeniopteroid Fossils, of possible interest, or may appreciate creative solutions to other long-standing problems in paleobiology by reading two papers, which are published by Christian Pott and coworkers (Pott and Axsmith 2015, Pott and Launis 2015).

 When scaling data are combined with anatomical studies of foliar cuticles and veins, and placed in the context of theoretical morphospaces of whole shoots, while taking into account evo-devo and "fingerprints of developmental regulation" (quoted from page 723, Sanders et al. 2007), delnorteas, evolsonias, and associated taeniopteroid compressions ("probable cycadophyte leaves," page 856, Schachat et al. 2014) could be reinterpreted within a Gar Rothwell paleobotanical concept of the whole mother plant.